Skip to main content

 A curated collection of observations, industry developments, and firm perspectives on legal trends and business issues.
 These materials are provided for general informational and educational purposes only and are not legal advice.
 For guidance tailored to your specific situation, please contact our attorneys.

-Drug Possession Offense
+Drug Possession Charges and Penalties

 In Washington D.C., a drug possession offense can be charged solely based on the unlawful possession of a controlled substance.
 The prosecution does not need to prove actual use or sale to secure a conviction, emphasizing the gravity of mere control over illicit substances.
 The specific type and amount of the drug determine the severity of penalties, following the District's strict controlled substances act.
-If the possession was linked to distribution or intent to distribute, sentencing becomes significantly harsher, often leading to felony charges and extended incarceration.
+If the drug possession was linked to distribution or intent to distribute, sentencing becomes significantly harsher, often leading to felony charges and extended incarceration.

 contents

 To secure a conviction for drug possession in D.C., the prosecution must legally prove that the individual knowingly possessed a controlled substance.
 This means the defendant must have been aware that the substance was present and recognized its illicit nature.
 Actual or constructive possession is sufficient for a charge, and both are treated with equal seriousness under D.C. law.
+Successfully defending against a drug possession charge often involves challenging the prosecution's evidence regarding these foundational elements of knowledge and control.

 Understanding Possession and Knowledge